-Figure 4-67: Session - Inputs definition
+Figure 4-56: Simulation - Inputs definition

 Double-clicking on the "file instance" column gives you the possibility of writing the file path.
-Note that at the time of defining the modules, input files are defined from a general point of view (e.g., a file with ground altitude).
+Note that at the time of defining the modules (see chapter 4.8.3), input files are defined from a general point of view (e.g., a file with ground altitude).
 It is in this step where a user can physically locate each file with the required data.